All patients are admitted to the PACU following surgery and anesthesia at HSS.

 The length of stay in the PACU for any patient is variable and dependent upon many factors.
-First, the patient must have demonstrated recovery from their anesthetic.
-If the patient has had an epidural or spinal anesthetic, they must be able to feel and move their legs before being discharged from the PACU.
+First, you must have demonstrated recovery from their anesthesia.
+If you have had epidural or spinal anesthesia, you must be able to feel and move their legs before being discharged from the PACU.

 Visitation is limited in the PACU to avoid the risk of infection to other patients and to permit the staff to concentrate on the care of these post surgical patients.
 For more information, please view the Hospital’s Visitation Policy.